Exercise physiology: Hyperthermia

 Humans use sweat thermoregulation for body heat removal, particularly to remove the heat produced during exercise.
 Moderate dehydration as a consequence of exercise and heat is reported to impair cognition.
 These impairments can start after body mass lost that is greater than 1%.
 Cognitive impairment, particularly due to heat and exercise is likely to be due to loss of integrity to the blood brain barrier.
-Hyperthermia also can lower cerebral blood flow, and raise brain temperature.
+Hyperthermia can also lower cerebral blood flow, and raise brain temperature.

 Fatigue

 Intense activity

 Researchers once attributed fatigue to a build-up of lactic acid in muscles.
 However, this is no longer believed.
 Rather, lactate may stop muscle fatigue by keeping muscles fully responding to nerve signals.
-The available oxygen and energy supply, and disturbances of muscle ion homeostasis are the main factor determining exercise performance, at least during brief very intense exercise.
+The available oxygen and energy supply, and disturbances of muscle ion homeostasis are the main factors determining exercise performance, at least during brief very intense exercise.

-Each muscle contraction involves an action potential that activates voltage sensors, and so releases Ca2+ ions from the muscle fibre’s sarcoplasmic reticulum.
+Each muscle contraction involves an action potential that activates voltage sensors, and so releases Ca2+ ions from the muscle fibre's sarcoplasmic reticulum.
 The action potentials that cause this also require ion changes: Na influxes during the depolarization phase and K effluxes for the repolarization phase.
 Cl− ions also diffuse into the sarcoplasm to aid the repolarization phase.
 During intense muscle contraction, the ion pumps that maintain homeostasis of these ions are inactivated and this (with other ion related disruption) causes ionic disturbances.
 This causes cellular membrane depolarization, inexcitability, and so muscle weakness.
 Ca2+ leakage from type 1 ryanodine receptor) channels has also been identified with fatigue.